 It is considered that the Irish flag represents equality for all Irish people, regardless of religion or political stance.
 Although, it is essential to note that in Northern Ireland, the only official flag is the Union Flag, as it is part of the United Kingdom.

-FAQs about countries with green, white, and orange in their flag
+Your questions answered about countries with green, white, and orange in their flag

 What flag is the opposite of Ireland?

-The flag of the Ivory Coast is very similar to the Irish flag in that it is a vertical tricolour made up green, white, and orange stripes.
+The flag of the Ivory Coast is very similar to the Irish flag in that it is a vertical tricolour made up of green, white, and orange stripes.
 However, the stripes are in the opposite direction, which is how you can tell the difference between these two flags.

 Does Ireland have two flags?